hukai916/scATACpipe/docs/usage.md

 The parameters can be divided into two categories, namely, **main pipeline parameters**, and **module specific parameters**.

 Main pipeline parameters must be supplied with command flags or configured inside `nextflow.confg`.
 They are typically required to instruct scATACpipe to perform certain analysis.
-These parameters are listed below:
+These parameters are listed below.
 ```
---archr_thread                      [Integer]  Number of threads to use, default to 4.
+--archr_thread                      [Integer]  Number of threads to use.
+Default to 4.

 --archr_batch_correction_harmony    [true|false]  Whether or not to perform batch correction with Harmony.